 This is the final warning and the best way to tell your ex you are willing to settle the issue outside court but will use every legal resource available to enforce the agreement if he or she refuses to cooperate.
 By writing a letter you will show that your rights should be respected and that you will not tolerate any disrespectful attitude.
 If your ex-ignores your request then you may have to resolve the issue through court interference.

 If you can’t resolve your issue and your ex-keeps refusing your parenting time, it’s time to take it to the judge.
 It’ll be a long process but be patient.
 This is the most efficient method of dealing with the issue at this point.
 Your attorney will file a motion to enforce and your ex will have to comply with the order.
-You may also have some make-up days to spend with your child for all the time missed.
+You may also have some make-up days to spend with your child all the time missed.
 It’s important you contact an experienced attorney to guide you through this process as it can be too burdensome to handle on your own.
-For your convenience, we offer a free initial consultation.